PiscatorX/videre-pipeline/README.md

 ### Running the pipeline

-There are main pipeline scripts are
+The main pipeline scripts are
 * [videre.nf](https://github.com/PiscatorX/videre-pipeline/blob/master/videre.nf) is the main nextflow pipeline script for sequence read assembly to generate the metascriptome.
 * [videre-salmon.nf](https://github.com/PiscatorX/videre-pipeline/blob/master/videre-salmon.nf) is the nextflow script predicting the protein coding regions from the metatranscriptome.
 * [videre-diamond.nf](https://github.com/PiscatorX/videre-pipeline/blob/master/videre-diamond.nf) is for annotating the protein coding regions and assigning taxonomy using the [MMETSP](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001889) database